anishkatoch/Swiggy-Exploring-Bangalore-Culinary-Landscape/README.md

-**Food Delivery Analysis**
+## Introduction

-**Swiggy, an ever-expanding food delivery service in India, has achieved remarkable popularity.
+Swiggy, an ever-expanding food delivery service in India, has achieved remarkable popularity.
 With its user-friendly platform, Swiggy offers a vast selection of restaurants to order from, delivering delicious meals directly to customers' doorsteps with utmost convenience.
 The platform boasts real-time order tracking, in-app chat support, and multiple payment options, elevating the overall user experience.
 Beyond food delivery, Swiggy has ventured into hyperlocal delivery, groceries, and medicine delivery, broadening its reach and impact.
-As of 2021, Swiggy operates in over 500 Indian cities, boasting a robust network of delivery and restaurant partners, making it a leading player in the food delivery industry.**
+As of 2021, Swiggy operates in over 500 Indian cities, boasting a robust network of delivery and restaurant partners, making it a leading player in the food delivery industry.

 <br>
 <br>
 # <img src="https://user-images.githubusercontent.com/106439762/181935629-b3c47bd3-77fb-4431-a11c-ff8ba0942b63.gif" width="48" height="48"> **User's Manual**